Tommy Lasorda: Los Angeles Dodgers (1976–1996)

 Lasorda became the Los Angeles Dodgers manager September 29, 1976, upon Alston's retirement.
 When asked by broadcaster Vin Scully if he felt any pressure replacing Alston, Lasorda responded, "No, Vin, I'm worried about the guy who's gonna replace me.
 That's the guy who's gonna have it tough."
 He managed the final four games of the 1976 season.
-Lasorda compiled a 1,599–1,439 record as Dodgers manager, won two World Series championships (1981 and 1988), four National League pennants, and eight division titles in his 20-year career as the Dodgers manager.
-His 16 wins in 30 NLCS games were the most of any manager at the time of his retirement.
-His 61 postseason games ranks fourth all-time behind Bobby Cox, Casey Stengel (all of whose games took place during the World Series in baseball's pre-LCS days), and Joe Torre.
-He also managed in four All-Star games.
+Lasorda oversaw the remainder of the historic Dodger infield, which started on a regular basis from 1973 to 1981.